Pushkar-Bhuse/Pushkar-Bhuse/README.md

 - 👋 Hi, I’m @Pushkar-Bhuse
 - 🏫 I'm a current MSCS grad at UC San Diego.
 - 👀 My areas of interest are Natural Langauge Processing, Deep Learning, Statistical ML and Distributed Systems.
-- 🤝 Always open to collaborate on cool peojects!
+- 🤝 Always open to collaborate on cool projects!

 <!---
 Pushkar-Bhuse/Pushkar-Bhuse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.